-OSUEA Newer Faculty Award – The newer faculty award recognizes superior achievement for faculty w/less than 7 years of Extension experience.
-Awardees will receive a plaque and $200 stipend, sponsored by Dale & Alice Hoecker.
-Up to 5 awards are given annually.
+OSUEA Newer Faculty/Professional Faculty (non-admin) Award – The newer faculty award recognizes superior achievement for faculty with less than 7 years of Extension experience.
+Awardees will receive a plaque and $500 stipend, sponsored by the Hoecker Family Endowment.
+Up to 2 awards will be given.

-OSUEA Experienced Faculty Award – The experienced faculty award recognizes superior achievement for faculty w/more than 7 years of Extension experience.
-Awardees receive a plaque and a $200 stipend, sponsored by Dale & Alice Hoecker.
-Up to 5 awards are given annually.
+OSUEA Experienced Faculty/Professional Faculty (non-admin) Award – The experienced faculty award recognizes superior achievement for faculty with 7 years or more of Extension experience.
+Awardees receive a plaque and a $500 stipend, sponsored by the Hoecker Family Endowment.
+Up to 2 awards will be given.

 OSUEA Professional Faculty (administrative support) – Professional (administrative support) faculty includes non-classified positions that provide support to program, administrative, or serve operational functions of the OSU Extension Service.
 The purpose of this award is to recognize and reward outstanding and exceptional service to the organization by professional faculty (administrative support) members within the OSU Extension Service.